SocialGouv/kontinuous/docs/_coverpage.md

 ![logo](_media/kontinuous-logo.png)

 # Kontinuous
-> Let's deploy to real world  !
+> The Kube to PaaS Framework  !

 - GitOPS to Kubernetes 🚀
 - CI/CD as K8S Manifest 🐋